HeroCC/dotfiles/README.md

 My Main OS is Ubuntu (14.04 ATM), and settings will be tuned to that platform, as well as some for other OSes

 #Update & Install
-	$ git clone git://github.com/HeroCC/dotfiles.git ~/.dotfiles && cd ./dotfiles
+	$ git clone git://github.com/HeroCC/dotfiles.git ~/.dotfiles && cd ~/.dotfiles
-	$ git submodule foreach git pull origin master

-This clones the respository, CDs into it, and updates the submodules
+This clones the respository, and CDs into it

+To install automatically, run:

+	$ ./install.sh

+If you want to do it manually, than follow the instructions below...

 ---